Attorney for Caregivers

 If you are not receiving these amounts for working 24-hour shifts, it’s essential to consult a caregiver lawyer to discuss your options for recourse.

-How Much Should A Caregiver Be Paid for Working 7-Days Per Week?
+How Much Should A Caregiver Be Paid for Working 7-Days Per Week in 2025?

 If a caregiver works 7 consecutive days, the seventh day’s pay includes overtime for the first 8 hours and double time for any additional hours.
-Assuming each day is 24 hours and a caregiver is paid the hourly minimum wage, here’s how much a caregiver should earn on the seventh day:
+Assuming each day is 24 hours and a caregiver is paid the hourly minimum wage, here’s how much a caregiver should earn on the seventh day and for the entire week in 2025.

 These calculations demonstrate the significant earnings a caregiver should receive for such intense work schedules.
 If your actual earnings fall short, contacting a lawyer for caregivers is critical.